ajayhb/todoapp/README.md

 An App wherein you can create a project and tasks within that Project to assign it to someone.

 Suggestions:
-1) Create a Project before creating a task.
+1) Create a Project before creating a Task.
 2) Project Duration Must be of the form ```HH:MM:SS```
+3) In a newly created Project, the Image won't be shown earlier unless you update it by uploading a new one.

 Setup:
 1) Clone the project into your new directory at any location on your computer.